IslamAnnjjar/ShoroukAcademy.ShaTask/README.md

-Please insert those data into AspNetUsers table to be able to login as I didn't have time to implement a register functionality
+Please insert those data into AspNetUsers table to be able to login as I didn't have time to implement a registeration functionality

 username : admin
 password : admin1